MTA Environmental Efforts

 Office of Safety:

-- Stormwater Management Program – Ensures that the exposure to and transport of chemical substances and other pollutants by stormwater runoff is eliminated or reduced to the greatest extent possible.
-Elements of the plan include best management practices such as good house keeping, employee training, proper storage and handling of materials, and inspection and maintenance of storage tanks, sediment and stormwater controls and treatment systems.
+- Stormwater Management Program – Protects our water resources from exposure to and transport of chemical substances and other pollutants by stormwater runoff.
+Proper material and chemical storage at MTA has eliminated or reduced to the greatest extent possible stormwater pollutants.
+Elements of the plan include best management practices such as good housekeeping, employee training, proper storage and handling of materials, and inspection and maintenance of stormwater management equipment and structures.

 - Asbestos Management Plans – In effect at 11 facilities, including Cromwell, Eastern, Federalsburg, Kirk, MARC Frederick, MARC Martins, North Avenue, Northwest, Old Court, Wabash and Washington Boulevard.